I'jaz

-A page of the Qur'an,16th century: "They would never produce its like not though they backed one another" written at the center.
+A page of the Quran,16th century: "They would never produce its like not though they backed one another" written at the center.

-In Islam, ’i‘jāz (اَلْإِعْجَازُ) or inimitability challenge of the Qur’ān, the doctrine which holds that the Qur’ān has a miraculous quality, both in content and in form, that no human speech can match.
-According to this doctrine the Qur'an is a miracle and its inimitability is the proof granted to Muhammad (The Prophet of Islam) in authentication of his prophetic status.
-It serves the dual purpose of proving the authenticity of its divineness as being a source from the creator as well as proving the genuineness of Muhammad's (The Prophet of Islam) prophethood, an unlettered man who could neither read nor write, to whom it was revealed.
+In Islam, ’i‘jāz (اَلْإِعْجَازُ) or Mu‘jiza (معجزة) is the Arabic word for miracle or inimitability challenge of the Quran, the doctrine which holds that the Quran has a miraculous quality, both in content and in form, that no human speech can match.
+According to this doctrine, the Quran is a miracle and its inimitability is the proof granted to Muhammad in authentication of his prophetic status.
+It serves the dual purpose of proving the authenticity of its divineness as being a source from the creator as well as proving the genuineness of Muhammad's prophethood, an unlettered man who could neither read nor write, to whom it was revealed.